 The EA forum is not a forum in the traditional sense, and this difference in structure may be limiting the spread of good ideas and reducing the amount of engagement people have with EA online.

-It may be that there isn’t enough traffic to warrant having sub-forums but it could also be that the current design of the EA forum limits the breadth and depth of conversations that can happen here.
-This may be why there is quite a lot of EA related discussion on Facebook, there are over 300 different Facebook groups related to different causes, topics and locations.
+Maybe there isn’t enough traffic to warrant having sub-forums but it could also be that the current design of the EA forum limits the breadth and depth of conversations that can happen here.
+This might be why there is a lot of EA related discussion on Facebook, Slack & Twitter.
+There are over 300 different Facebook groups related to EA in a variety of ways.

 TL/DR bullet points